dimakura/SSpec/README.md

 # SSpec

-SSpec is a behavior driven development (BDD) framework for Swift developers and it offers awesome alternative to standard XCTest.
+SSpec is a behavior driven development (BDD) framework for Swift and it offers awesome alternative to standard XCTest.

-If you worked with behavior driven development (BDD) before SSpec should be already familiar to you.
+If you worked with behavior driven development (BDD) before, SSpec should be already familiar to you.
 And it's simple to understand and get started for those who never worked with any BDD frameworks before.